 A shiny, metallic semi-precious stone.
 It is actually iron pyrite, generally faceted.

 Marquis-cut stones are shaped like an oval with two pointed ends.

 Medium density fiberboard engineered from wood fibers combined with wax and resin to form panels under high pressure and temperature.
 Similar to plywood or Masonite and more dense than particle board.

 Maximum overall length including base or pins.
+More or less.